 3. Figure out how much of your money should be in safe investments

 At a minimum, you want to keep three to six months worth of living expenses in safe investments as your emergency fund.
 The less secure your employment, the more money you want to keep tucked away safely.
 The closer you are to retirement, the more money you want to keep in low-risk investments that don't have volatility.
 As you near retirement, you'll want to do a retirement income projection and use it to determine how much to keep in safe investments.
 You can use the projection to see how much you'll need to withdraw, and when - then match up your safe investments with your cash flow needs, so safe choices are used to fund your withdrawals.

 4. Develop realistic rate of return expectations

 What kind of investment returns, or approximately how much investment income, would you expect to receive from safe investments?
 It depends on the year.
-For the fifteen years from 2000 - 2015, your return on safe investments ranged from a high of 6% in 2001 to a low of about zero in 2015.
+For the fifteen years from 2000 - 2015, your return on safe investments ranged from a high of 6% in 2000 to a low of 0.11% in 2014.
 With current interest rates at historical lows, you shouldn't expect much income from safe choices.
 You'll need to add in other choices if you want the potential for higher returns.